 Below is Marv's reply, if you have not received it directly.

-difficult than earning a degree from an University, you will
+difficult than earning a degree from a University, you will need

 you hope offer your expertise.
 Also see Important